spotify/threaddump-analyzer/README.md

 * For top running methods belonging to only one thread, make a link from the top list method to the thread executing it.

-* Add a Clear button next to the Analyze button.

 * Say "... threads with no stack" for threads with no stack, rather than "... threads with this stack".